 SHAKTI – the new Coal Linkage policy of Government of India

 SHAKTI: Have you ever heard in any of PM Modi or any other politician’s speaking about the scams that were perpetrated during the UPA government?
-If so, you must be aware of the Coal gate scam involving irregular allocation of coal blocks to the power companies.
-This scandal came into limelight with a massive coverage by main stream media after the Comptroller and Audit general of India brought it into the parliament in its report pointing out the flawed & non-transparent allocation of almost 194 coal blocks to various companies causing loss to the state exchequer.
+If so, you must be aware of the Coal gate scam involving the irregular allocation of coal blocks to the power companies.
+This scandal came into the limelight with massive coverage by main stream media after the Comptroller and Audit General of India brought it into the parliament in its report pointing out the flawed & non-transparent allocation of almost 194 coal blocks to various companies causing loss to the state exchequer.

 In order to bring a transparent bidding-based mechanism for allocating fresh coal linkages, Modi Government has formulated and approved a new scheme called “Shakti” that will have many positive developments in country’s thermal power sector where more than 60% of the power generation happens through coal.

 This new policy aptly named SHAKTI which stands for “Scheme for Harnessing and Allocating Koyala Transparently in India” has been approved by the cabinet in May 2017.
 The sole objective of this policy is to transparently auction the long-term coal linkages to power companies to meet the increasing demand for the coal resulting from the continuous surge in requirement for thermal power.